A Jurassic Ark Mystery

 In the first episode, Jurassic Ark Mystery, the Creation Adventure Team is out to discover when the dinosaurs died, how they lived, and whether there were any on Noah’s Ark.
 We are treated to non-stop action, decent special effects, a number of clever spoofs, and a talking robot dinosaur named Proto.
 Renowned dinosaur sculptor Buddy Davis, his teenage friend Ivan, and of course Proto, explore a dinosaur museum and show how these “terrible lizards” did indeed fit on the ark.
 A Jurassic Ark Mystery is one of the most entertaining creationism videos available for children.

-The only video that might be better is the sequel: Six Short Days, One Big Adventurer where the crew helps a student give a presentation to her public school classmates about how God created everything.
+The only video that might be better is the sequel: Six Short Days, One Big Adventure where the crew helps a student give a presentation to her public school classmates about how God created everything.

 The videos come with a pile of extras.
 Our family spent at least half an hour afterward looking through them all, with our favorite being the features on how they brought the robot Proto to “life.”